 Appendices: Should be included only when they support the findings, statements, and observations in the plan.
 You should NOT assume that judges will read all the material in the appendices.
 Therefore, the text portion of the plan (15 pages) must contain all pertinent information in a clear and concise manner.
 All appendices must fall within the 10-page limit; any pages over this limit will not be posted or otherwise provided to the judges.

-Changes to Your Business Plan: Once your written business plan is submitted on February 18, 2021 it will be provided for review by the Semi-Finalist judges.
-IF YOUR TEAM IS SELECTED AS A FINALIST TO COMPETE IN THE FINAL PRESENTATIONS, you can update your business plan (including financial projections) and submit an updated business plan for review by the Finalist judges.
-The updated business plan is subject to the same page limitations as the original plan and must be submitted to the Pillsbury Institute program manager, Michelle Ciaschi at email@example.com by Noon EST on March 10, 2021 and will be provided to the judges for the Final Presentations.
+Changes to Your Business Plan: Once your written business plan is submitted on February 6, 2024, it will be provided for review by the semi-finalist judges.
+If your team is selected to participate as a finalist, you can update your business plan (including financial projections) and submit an updated business plan for review by the Finalist judges.
+The updated business plan is subject to the same page limitations as the original plan and must be submitted to the Pillsbury Institute program manager, Michelle (Ciaschi) Mahool at firstname.lastname@example.org by Noon EST on April 16, 2024 and will be provided to the judges for the Final Presentations.

-Three to five teams will be invited to participate in the Final Presentations, which will be held the Saturday following Hotel Ezra Cornell (HEC) March 11, 2021.
-The Final Presentations will be delivered to a panel of judges comprised of venture capital and private equity professionals and entrepreneurs in front of a live virtual audience.
-The teams in the Final Presentations will have 10 minutes to present their idea, largely for the benefit of the audience, followed by a 10 minute question and answer session from the panel of judges.
-Teams can assume that the judges have read their Full Business Plans.
-Once a team has finished its presentation, it may observe both the presentation and Q&A session of the teams that follow it.
-Teams may NOT observe other presentations until after they have made their own presentations.
+Between three and five teams will be invited to participate in the final presentations, which will be held the Friday during Hotel Ezra Cornell (HEC) April 19, 2024.
+The final presentations will be delivered in front of a live audience to a panel of judges comprised of venture capital and private equity professionals and entrepreneurs.
+Teams have 10 minutes to present their idea to the judges and audience, followed by a 10-minute question and answer session from the panel of judges.
+Teams can assume that the judges have read their full business plans.
+Once a team has finished its presentation, it may observe both the presentation and Q&A session of the remaining teams.
+Teams may NOT observe other presentations prior to delivering their own presentations.
 The order of presentations will be determined randomly.
-Virtual competition guidelines are subject to changes and updates as the academic year progresses.

-The winner of the Competition will be announced after the judges’ deliberation.
-Results will be posted on various social media outlets, College TV monitors, email and newsletter distributions to the school community, including alumni and industry partners.
+The winner of the competition will be announced during HEC.
+Results will be posted on social media outlets, university television monitors, email and newsletter distributions to the school community, including alumni and industry partners.

 Competition criteria that the judges will consider in their assessments include but are not limited to: